-Kahn was commissioned by Dr. Jonas Salk, developer of the polio vaccine, to design an inspiring campus for his new scientific research institute to be located a coastal bluff overlooking the Pacific Ocean.
+Kahn was commissioned by Jonas Salk, developer of the polio vaccine, to design an inspiring campus for his new scientific research institute, to be located on a coastal bluff overlooking the Pacific Ocean.
 Kahn's design consists of two nearly identical wings of laboratory, study, and office space mirroring each other on either side of a paved central plaza.
 The exterior materials palette consists of concrete, teak, glass, travertine, lead, and steel.

 Set within the concrete walls of the study towers and office wings are 203 teak window wall assemblies, which consist of different combinations of horizontal sliding window, louver, and shutter sashes that allow staff to control light and air in their workspaces.
 The assemblies were constructed using teak structural members and softwood framing, with the exterior faces clad in vertical teak siding and the interior faces clad in oak paneling and gypsum board.